Ebay

 enough.
 I first reported this six months ago on 7th

 April 2020.
-It's retail fraud and should therefore be
+It's retail fraud and should therefore

-considered to be an emergency, not something to
+be considered to be an emergency, not something to

 first deny and then to delay for six months.
-So, it's
+So,

-the hold music:
+spared you the hold music:

 An ebay customer support person repeats back to me what I

-have already told her, tells me that it is nothing to worry
+have already told her, tells me that it is nothing to

-about, and goes into "Ebay Excuse Blabber Mode."
+worry about, and goes into "Ebay Excuse Blabber Mode."

 An ebay customer support manager "Jim" repeats back to me